Kirk Hinrich: Return to Atlanta (2016)

 On February 18, 2016, Hinrich was traded to the Atlanta Hawks in a three-team trade involving the Bulls and the Utah Jazz.
-Hinrich's final NBA game was played in Game 2 of the 2016 Eastern Conference Semifinals on May 4th, 2016.
+Hinrich's final NBA game was Game 2 of the 2016 Eastern Conference Semifinals on May 4, 2016.
 In that game, the Hawks would lose 98 – 123 to the Cleveland Cavaliers with Hinrich recording 3 points and 2 rebounds.

 International career

 In July 2006, Hinrich was officially named to the U.S. national basketball team that would compete in the 2008 Summer Olympics in Beijing, China.
 He was initially invited to participate in February 2006, but declined due to the pressure of making a decision in the midst of a competitive NBA season with the Chicago Bulls.
 After his 2005–06 season ended, however, Hinrich changed his mind and accepted a spot on the team's roster.
 Hinrich said of the incident:

 The roster first fielded more than 20 players, but it was soon cut down to 15 players, among which was Hinrich.
 When the final roster was announced, Hinrich was chosen as one of the 12 players set to compete in the FIBA World Championship in Japan.
 After Hinrich learned of his grandfather's death, he briefly left the US training camp in Las Vegas early in the morning of July 25 and returned to his hometown of Sioux City, Iowa.

-Hinrich started an exhibition game against Lithuania on August 13, 2006 and scored 10 points and 2 steals in a US win.
+Hinrich started an exhibition game against Lithuania on August 13, 2006, and scored 10 points and 2 steals in a US win.
 After the game, Hinrich was asked about starting the game.
 He responded, "We're playing in groups right now.
 I know when I get my time, I just try to make the best of it, make sure our team is successful.
 It's one of those deals when you play in groups in spurts like that, it's a little bit tougher.
 But, you don't hold back and give it everything you got because you know you'll be rested a lot."